PG&E Rates Up 127%.

 Going Solar Right Now.

 El Dorado Hills homes face some of the highest residential electricity rates in the state.
-Larger homes in Serrano and Blackstone with multi-zone AC, pools, and EV chargers are paying $350–$600+ per month in summer.
+Larger homes in Serrano and Blackstone with multi-zone AC, pools, and EV chargers are paying $350 to $600 per month in summer.
 At 30¢/kWh combined rate, every kilowatt your panels produce is worth nearly twice what it was three years ago.
 The average EDH system size is 11 kW — larger than most Sacramento suburbs because homes and bills here run bigger.

 The solution is maximizing self-consumption — producing solar energy and using it directly rather than exporting to the grid and re-importing later.
 A Powerwall 3 battery stores your midday solar production and discharges it during evening peak hours, dramatically reducing the grid draw that generates PG&E delivery charges.
-GridGen — Pioneer's $0-upfront solar + battery program — is specifically designed around this model and can reduce your PG&E delivery charges by up to 80%.
+GridGen — Pioneer's $0-upfront solar plus battery program — is specifically designed around this model and can reduce your PG&E delivery charges by up to 80%.

 Solar + Battery